Alcohol on the low FODMAP Diet

 It’s not just the alcohol part that you need to consider!
 Many popular mixers are also high in FODMAPs.

-Mixed drinks often use fruit juices or fizzy drinks, triggering IBS symptoms due to the fact that they contain FODMAPs.
+Mixed drinks often include fruit juices or fizzy drinks, both of which can trigger IBS symptoms due to their FODMAP content.

 • Cranberry juice (check for added fructose)